CrookedPoe/Zelda-Object-Manager/README.md

 var(DATANAME)="This is a string.";
 var(BYTESTRING)=0xDF00000000000000;

+# The ALIGN keyword is given an offset and the program will guarentee that embedded data never stops at an offset that isn't aligned to the one defined.
+ALIGN=0x8;
 # The START keyword is given a defined offset.
 If the offset is greater than 0x0, the file will be padded to that offset.
 START=0x0;
 header="This is a header to be embedded.
 This will go at the offset defined by the START keyword before any output data is written.";